jamadagni/apsfind/README.md

 The `absoluteTolerance` and `relativeTolerance` are as in the [`areclose`](https://github.com/jamadagni/areclose) test used here.
 The other two should be clear.

-A convenience overload for `toms748` is available in C++ which can just take a functor and the input bracket.
+A convenience overload for `apsfind` is available in C++ which can just take a functor and the input bracket.
 (The `resultStatus` pointer if not provided defaults to `nullptr`.)
 This may make usage more conceptually convenient, but may also mean slightly more compiled code due to the minimal template functions connecting C++ to the actual C API routines.

-The convenience function `toms748d` is also available:
+The convenience function `apsfindu` is also available:

 ```
-double toms748d(
+double apsfindu(
-    Toms748DoubleFunction function,
+    ApsFindUniFunction function,
     double target,
     double intervalStart,
     double intervalEnd)
 ```

-This helps search for an input value to a univariate function that will produce a given output.
+This helps search for an input value to a univariate function (hence the “u”) that will produce a given output.

-Here `Toms748DoubleFunction` is just a typedef to the univariate double-valued function pointer type `double (*)(double)`.
+Here `ApsFindUniFunction` is just a typedef to the univariate double-valued function pointer type `double (*)(double)`.

 `target` is the value that needs to be produced by `function`. `intervalStart` and `intervalEnd` are as before.

-Reading the [header file](toms748.h) should also provide more insight.
+Reading the [header file](apsfind.h) should also provide more insight.

 ## License